'Priceless' Bonsai Trees Stolen From Museum In Washington State

 But what's particularly notable about the silverberry is that it was cultivated by a female bonsai artist.

 "Bonsai's predominantly been a male activity, at least in Japanese culture where ikebana, the Japanese art of flower arranging, was sort of what the women would practice.
-And so for a woman to be doing bonsai in the late '40s or mid-'40s, is also rare," Packard says.
+And so for a woman to be doing bonsai in the late '40s or mid-'40s is also rare," Packard says.

 A lot of the bonsai in the U.S. date to the 1940s and 1950s.
 Bonsai culture in the U.S. prior to World War II was only practiced by Japanese Americans; it was later that non-Japanese began cultivating them, he says.